Applib-HarmonyOS/TextWithImageDrawable/README.md

 # TextWithImageDrawable

-A HMOS library to draw an element with an image and text to a single image (TextWithImageDrawable) or combine two images to a single image (BaseCombinedDrawable)
+A HMOS library which provides TextWithImageDrawable feature

 # Source
 Inspired by [wuseal/TextWithImageDrawable](https://github.com/wuseal/TextWithImageDrawable) - version 1.0.4

 ## Features
-This library provides options to create an element with image and text combined or combine two images in a single element as shown in screen below
+This library provides features to draw an element with an image and text to a single image (TextWithImageDrawable) or combine two images to a single image (BaseCombinedDrawable)

 <img src="Screenshot/Screenshot(3).png" width="500">